dionhaefner/FOWD/specification.md

 Always take the closest data point (in time), so the maximum offset is 15m.

 57. Sampling time for directional quantities
-58. Dominant directional spread at frequency interval 1
+58. Dominant directional spread in frequency intervals
-59. Dominant directional spread at frequency interval 2
-60. Dominant directional spread at frequency interval 3
-61. Dominant directional spread at frequency interval 4
-62. Dominant directional spread at frequency interval 5
-63. Dominant wave mean direction at frequency interval 1
-64. Dominant wave mean direction at frequency interval 2
-65. Dominant wave mean direction at frequency interval 3
-66. Dominant wave mean direction at frequency interval 4
-67. Dominant wave mean direction at frequency interval 5
+59. Dominant wave mean direction in frequency intervals
-68. Peak wave direction
+60. Peak wave direction

 Dominant quantities consist of frequency average weighted by spectral energy density.